Engaging students online, your rights, support, and more.Advice and resources

 Support strong public schools by taking these actions today.

-The next COVID-19 legislative package should include at least $56 million for personal protective equipment (PPE) for education support professionals and educators in direct contact with students.
+The next COVID-19 legislative package should include at least $56 million in directed funding for personal protective equipment (PPE) for education support professionals and educators in direct contact with students.
 They should be considered frontline workers whose jobs are essential, and that means having PPE to protect themselves, as well as their families and communities, from infection.

 Education Secretary Betsy DeVos and the Trump administration are pushing privatization when the focus should be state budget shortfalls caused by the COVID-19 pandemic—and what those massive shortfalls mean for the public schools that educate 9 out of 10 students.
 Congress needs to provide at least $175 billion more for the Education Stabilization Fund created by the CARES Act—the $30.7 billion authorized thus far is not nearly enough.